 - Stores with cost-saving signs: 28 stores.

-- Stores with combination of both long-life and cost-saving: 41 stores.
+- Stores with a combination of both long-life and cost-saving: 41 stores.

 - Stores with no signs: 36 stores (control group).